intrahealth/gofr/docs/developer_guide/key_cloak.md

 This account and password should be immediately changed after installation.

-!!! important Install keycloak only if you want to use it as an identity provider.
-Follow instructions in here <https://www.keycloak.org/docs/latest/getting_started/index.html#installing-the-server> to install keycloak.
+!!! important " Install keycloak only if you want to use it as an identity provider.
+Follow instructions here <https://www.keycloak.org/docs/latest/getting_started/index.html#installing-the-server> to install keycloak."

  Modify keycloak base URL to keycloak/auth by changing web-context in standalone/configuration/standalone.xml to keycloak/auth.